 - However, focus on political news or issues in regard to the Constitution of India, and legislative and administrative processes.

 - Page 12: Give some time to the topic of International relations (if something major happens) as well as it is a part of the UPSC Syllabus.
-To read the world news refers to page 12.
+To read the world news refer to page 12.

 - Pages 13-14: Put your attention towards socio-economic news or issues as well.
 Read in-depth about the issues related to health, women’s education, or any policy affecting vulnerable sections of society.
 Go through the business-related issues as well.
 Refer to pages 13-14 for such issue-related news.